-***Santa Anita Wash Trail is closed from Longden Avenue and East Sycamore to the wilderness park for maintenance***
+***Santa Anita Wash Trail is closed from Longden Avenue and East Sycamore to the Wilderness Park in the City of Arcadia***

 Santa Anita Wash is a 6.32 mile trail that parallels a flood control channel in the cities of Arcadia, El Monte, Monrovia, and unincorporated Los Angeles County.
 While the trail has a decidedly urban setting, there are still opportunities for wildlife sightings near the Peck Road Water Conservation Park.
 Additionally, this wide and relatively flat trail makes for an outing that is not difficult and gives locals the option of commuting on a path away from a public street.